albertogg/albertogg.github.com/content/blog/unifi-network-raspberrypi.md

 ## Additional steps

-These are some additional steps only if you'd like to serve the UniFi Network Controller from nginx you'll need a couple of things.
+These are some additional steps only if you'd like to serve the UniFi Network Controller from nginx.
+Additional steps include:

 - An SSL certificate.
 - nginx and its configuration.